yelaco/ai-document-backend/README.md

 - **Health Checks**: Database and ChromaDB connectivity monitoring

 Access Zipkin UI at http://localhost:9411 to view distributed traces.

+## 📝 Migration Notes

+**Important:** The latest updates add new modules (Chats, Messages), BullMQ for queue processing, and Redis as a required backend for async tasks.
+Existing deployments should:

+- Run database migrations to add Chats and Messages tables (see `/src/chats` and `/src/messages`)
+- Ensure Redis is deployed and configured for BullMQ queues
+- Review `.env` for new variables (see above)
+- Populate GCP Secret Manager if using for secret management

 ## 🚀 Deployment